 Gratuity, leave encashment and pension may be exempt under Section 10 of the Act.

-Once again, the answer is yes.
+Yes.
 Our guide takes you through the process step-by-step.

 While filing ITR-1 should Interest Income be shown in Income from Other Sources if TDS has already been deducted?